thrasher-corp/gocryptotrader/exchanges/subscription/README.md

 Exchange Subscriptions are streams of data delivered via websocket.

-GoCryptoTrader engine will Subscribe automatically to configured channels.
+GoCryptoTrader engine will subscribe automatically to configured channels.
 A subset of exchanges currently support user configured channels, with the remaining using hardcoded defaults.
 See configuration Features.Subscriptions for whether an exchange is configurable.